landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ### C) Data Description

 1. Meteorological data
-    - !!
+    - Readings from a station set up for the duration of the project (temperature, wind speed, humidity, ect)
 2. Birds Census
    - Spreadsheets with counts of migratory birds
    - Photographs and videos with geo-location tags
-* 3. Water quality
+3. Water quality
-   - instrumentation (dissolved oxygen, NO3, PH4, temperature, etc, organic matter, turbidity, chlorophyll)
+   - instrumentation (dissolved oxygen, pH, turbidity, temperature, etc)
-   - lab data: phytoplankton and zooplankton species identification - spreadsheet, physical samples, photos or microscope images
+   - lab data: phytoplankton and zooplankton species identification
+   - spreadsheet, physical samples, photos or microscope images
-* 4. Use of the wetlands as a recreational site
+4. Use of the wetlands as a recreational site
    - Interviews of visitors
-maps
+5. Maps

 ## SECTION II: ROLES AND RESPONSIBILITIES
 ### A) Role definitions:
 **Principal Investigator (PI):** as designated by the funder.
 If there is no funder or the funder does not designate the principal investigator, it will be a faculty member.
-Barnard, Bethany is the PI.
+Bethany Barnard is the PI.

 **Faculty Investigator:** a faculty member who actively perform research on all or a part of the research project.
 They may provide active mentorship to students.
-Rogers, Rick
+Rick Rogers, D1
-Singer, Sam
+Sam Singer,  D2
-Williams, Wallace
+Wallace Williams, D3
-Dunning, Diane
+Diane Dunning, D4

 **Team member:** they contribute to the scientific development or execution of a study in a substantive, measurable way (research/postdoctoral fellows, technicians, associates and consultants).
-1 postdoc in the lab (subproject 3) (Post)
- (Tech)
+Martha Marien, D1
+Patrick Pullman, D3

 **Student:**
-j;;
-3 phd students: project 2 (PhD2), 3 (Phd3), 4 (PhD4)
-1 master student - subproject 4

-PhD2: name, surname
-...
+Arthur Chapman, D2
+Cathy Thompson, D3
+Barbra Hubble, D4
+Henry Cortez, D4